ABOUT SJC ATHLETICS

 The men’s basketball program, which played an exhibition schedule in the winter of 1970-71 before playing a varsity slate the next year, was the first varsity sport at Saint Joseph’s.
 Baseball and softball were added in the spring of 1975 and women’s basketball followed in 1977.
 Women’s volleyball became a varsity sport in 1978 and cross country began at St. Joe’s in 1980.

 Women’s soccer was added in 1988, while men’s soccer and golf were both added to the fall docket at Saint Joseph’s in 1990.
 Field hockey came to St. Joe’s in 1995 as the 11th Monks’ varsity program.
 Finally, men’s and women’s lacrosse teams and men’s and women’s swimming programs were added in 2008 to bring the total to 15 varsity squads.
+Indoor and outdoor track & field teams, for men and women, were elevated to varsity status prior to the 2012-13 academic year.

 The Saint Joseph’s athletics program started out as a member of the National Association of Intercollegiate Athletics (NAIA), Division II, in 1971 and gained NCAA DIII status in 1974.
 The Monks had a dual affiliation with the NAIA and NCAA until attaining NCAA DIII Independent status in 2003.